 The numbers found in the Bible reflect the very mind of God and show that its arrangement is in a divinely ordered and purposeful manner.
 Upon closer examination, it becomes apparent that patterns are interwoven into the very fabric of the Word of God.
 The Eternal wants us to discover the patterns he created for ourselves (Proverbs 25:2).
-The searching out of these "secrets" is both a royal and honorable work (Psalm 111:2 - 3).
+The searching out of these secrets within numbers is both a royal and honorable work (Psalm 111:2 - 3).

 God's word is called a lamp (Psalms 119:105, Proverbs 6:22) and is the light by which we are to live.
 The word light occurs 264 times in the King James Version translation.
 When twelve (symbolizing divine authority) is divided into 264, we come up with 22, meaning God's inspired word is the light of Israel and the world.
-Scripture, as a whole, was originally divided into seven (7) major divisions.
-The total books in the original compilation were forty-nine (49), or 7 times 7.
-Seven is the only one of many numbers found in God's word that symbolizes spiritual perfection.

-There are eight writers of the New Testament, which is 2 to the third power).
-Together, we have 36 writers (6 times 6).
+There are twenty-eight writers of the Old Testament, which is 4 times 7.
+There are eight writers of the New Testament, which is 2 to the third power.
+Together, we have a total number of 36 writers (6 times 6).
 Of the 21 Epistles of the New Testament, 14 of them, which is 2 times 7, are by the apostle Paul.

 There are four numbers deemed perfect.
 They are three (symbolizing divine perfection), seven (symbolizing spiritual perfection), ten (symbolizing numeric perfection), and twelve (representing a perfection of government).
-The product of these forms a chronological perfection, 3 x 7 x 10 x 12 = 2,520.
+The product of these numbers form a chronological perfection, 3 x 7 x 10 x 12 = 2,520.
 This total represents both the times of Israel's punishment and the Gentile dominion over Jerusalem.

-Genesis is divisible into 12 sections.
-The number twelve represents divine authority and appointment, as well as completeness.
-These divisions are the introduction (chapter 1), the Heavens and the Earth (2:4 - 4:26), Adam (5:1 - 6:8), Noah (6:9 - 9:29), the sons of Noah (10:1 - 11:9), Shem (11:10 - 26), Terah and Abraham (11:27 - 25:11) and Ishmael (25:12 - 18).
+Genesis is divided into the introduction (chapter 1), the Heavens and the Earth (2:4 - 4:26), Adam (5:1 - 6:8), Noah (6:9 - 9:29), the sons of Noah (10:1 - 11:9), Shem (11:10 - 26), Terah and Abraham (11:27 - 25:11) and Ishmael (25:12 - 18).
 The last four sections in Genesis center around Isaac (25:19 - 35:29), Esau (36:1 - 8), Esau's posterity (36:9 - 37:1) and Jacob (37:2 - 50:26).

 The names of the Apostles conform to God's consistent use of numbers in His word.
 Peter occurs 245 times (7 x 7 x 5), Simon (used of Peter) occurs 50 times (5 x 5 x 2), James (known as James the Greater) occurs 21 times (3 x 7), James (known as James the Less) occurs 21 times (3 x 7) and John occurs 49 times (7 x 7).

-Regarding how numbers found in the Bible relate in the four lists, it should be noted that four of the apostles (Peter, Philip, James and Judas Iscariot) hold the same numeric place in each list, with Judas Iscariot always being listed last.
+Regarding how numbers relate in the above four lists, it should be noted that four of the apostles (Peter, Philip, James and Judas Iscariot) hold the same numeric place in each list, with Judas Iscariot always being listed last.
 The first group lists Peter and John, the second lists Matthew and the third list James and Jude.